ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginManager.md

 ## Setting the Plugin Class Priority

-By default, the `PluginManager` instantiates and processes plugin classes in the order they are loaded.
-However, one can set a priority for the plugin class instantiation using the `priority` parameter in the `@PluginManager.plugin` class decorator.
+By default, the [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"} instantiates and processes plugin classes in the order they are loaded.
+However, one can set a priority for the plugin class instantiation using the `priority` parameter in the [@plugin](https://api.acmecse.net/acme.helpers.PluginManager.html#plugin){target="_new"} class decorator.
 This can be useful if a plugin class depends on another plugin class being instantiated first.

 Plugin classes with a lower priority value are instantiated before those with a higher priority value.
 The default priority is `50`.